These are the Most Fuel Efficient Cars in 2025

 Best Hybrid Cars for MPG

-Peugeot’s stylish supermini has been facelifted for 2024, and among the raft of changes made is the arrival of new self-charging hybrid powertrains, the 100 horsepower version of which (the other puts out 136 horsepower) slots straight into our rundown of the most economical hybrids.
-Peugeot is new to the self-charging hybrid party (although it's been doing plug-in hybrids for quite a while), but the firm still claims that the 208 can run around for up to 50% of the time on electric-only power.
+Peugeot’s stylish supermini recently gained itself a range of self-charging hybrid powertrains, the 108bhp version of which (the other puts out 143bhp) slots straight into our rundown of the most economical hybrids.
+Peugeot is still relatively new to the self-charging hybrid party (although it's been doing plug-in hybrids for quite a while), but the firm still claims that the 208 can run around for up to 50% of the time on electric-only power.
 And with its chic styling, it looks absolutely great while doing so.

 Peugeot 208 Review